• FAQ

 1. What time does school start and end?

-• Unless enrolled in before-school care through the Henderson Enrichment School Program, students are not allowed to be dropped off before 7:30 am.
+• Unless enrolled in the Henderson before care program, students may not arrive until 7:30 am.

-• At 7:30, students must scan their student ID at the main entrance and can enter the building.
-From there, students can have breakfast in the cafeteria or make their way to the high school building.
-Students will wait in the high school building hallway, enter classrooms, or meet with teachers until the bell rings at 7:55 am.
-The final bell rings at 8:00; after that, students will be marked tardy.
+• At 7:30 am, students may enter the building and scan their student ID at the gym entrance or main entrance.
+Students may have breakfast in the cafeteria or make their way to the high school building.
+Students will wait in the high school building hallway, enter classrooms, or meet with teachers until the bell rings at 7:55am.
+The final bell rings at 8:00 am and students are expected to be in class.
+Students not in class by 8:00 am will be marked tardy.

-• It takes about 5 minutes to walk from the drop-off area to the high school.
+• It takes approximately five (5) minutes to walk from the drop-off area to the high school, please plan accordingly.

-• Car riders - Students will either go to the pick-up circle/gym lobby or will wait to be dismissed from their 4th-period classrooms (this is subject to change).
-Our campus uses SchoolPass to know when your car has arrived.
+• Car riders - Students may be dismissed either from the gym lobby or from their 4th-period classrooms.
+Our campus uses SchoolPass to know when your car has arrived; therefore it is important that all vehicles are registered.

-• Walkers - If your parents have signed the release for you to be a walker to walk home or to ride the bus to the train, you will check out from the gym lobby and leave the school campus.
+• Walkers - If your parents/guardians have signed the release for you to be a walker or to ride other transportation, you will check out from the gym lobby and leave the school campus at the end of the day.

 • Aftercare - Students enrolled in aftercare will check in with aftercare (location TBD).

-5. What is Aftercare?
+6. What is the school’s before care and after care program?
 How do I sign up?
 How/When do my parents pay?

 • The Henderson Enrichment Program is an educational service offered to students attending A.D.
 Henderson University School & FAU High School.
-Operating hours for before-school care are 7:00 am-7:55 am and 2:30 pm-6:00 pm for after-school care on regular school days.
-For more information, please visit https://adhus.fau.edu/owl-community/hasp/ .
+Operating hours for before care are 7:00 am-7:55 am and 2:30 pm-6:00 pm for after-school care on regular school days.
+For more information, please visit their website .

 • Usually 20-30, but on average, about 25.